rogerpadilla/prouter/README.md

 [![dev dependencies status](https://david-dm.org/rogerpadilla/prouter/dev-status.svg)](https://david-dm.org/rogerpadilla/prouter/dev-status.svg)
 [![npm version](https://badge.fury.io/js/prouter.svg)](https://www.npmjs.com/prouter)

-In applications, it's useful to provide linkable, bookmarkable, and shareable URLs to meaningful locations within the app without reload the page.
+In web applications, it's useful to provide linkable, bookmarkable, and shareable URLs to meaningful locations within the app without reload the page.
+In that context, routing refers to the declaration that does the app that it wants to react to changes in the URL (path), and to trigger some callbacks (handlers) accordingly.

-In frontend/browser side, routing refers to the declaration that the application wants to react to URL (path) changes, and to trigger some callbacks (handlers) accordingly.
+So basically, you give prouter a set of path expressions and a callback function for each of them, so prouter will call each callback (passing contextual parameters) according to the activated path (in the URL).

-Under the hood, prouter uses the same (wonderful) library than express for parsing URLs [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp); so now you can also use the power of the [express's routing-expressions style](https://expressjs.com/en/guide/routing.html) in the frontend.
+So now you can also use the power of the [express's routing-expressions style](https://expressjs.com/en/guide/routing.html) in the frontend.
+Under the hood, prouter uses the same (wonderful) library than express for parsing URLs [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp);

 ## Why prouter?
 - **Learn once and reuse it** Express.js is very well known and used across the world, why not bringing the same API (wherever possible) to the browser?